Lino Rulli: Radio

 Rulli is currently the host of The Catholic Guy Show, a radio show aired weekdays on The Catholic Channel on Sirius XM Satellite Radio.
 In the past, he hosted "Lino at Large," a radio show sponsored by the United States Conference of Catholic Bishops syndicated throughout North America.
 A previous iteration of Lino at Large was canceled in 2006 because the stations on which it ran catered to an audience of people over 55, and his show was geared towards young adults.
 Shortly thereafter, he was recommended as a host on the Catholic Channel on Sirius.

 Rulli has also made appearances on Howard Stern's Sirius XM channels (Howard 100 and Howard 101), specifically The Jay Thomas Show and Howard 100 News.
 Following immediate success of The Catholic Guy, twin cities Minneapolis and Saint Paul declared September 29 to be "Lino Rulli Day" (initiated in 2010).

-His three greatest radio influences were the hosts of a Minneapolis morning show from when he was a child, Garrison Kellor, and especially Stern.
+His three greatest radio influences were the hosts of a Minneapolis morning show from when he was a child, Garrison Keillor, and especially Stern.